 Types of Nitrile Gloves

-There are two main types of nitrile gloves, and they are designed for use in different environments:
+There are two main types and they are designed for use in different environments:

 Industrial Grade Nitrile Gloves